fotor-2025042422352

 "We are happy, the F1-75 is a versatile car that can adapt well.
 The drivers are able to exploit it and it's a good starting point.
 Here they have chosen a lighter configuration.
 We are faster in the corners, they are faster in the straights: I'm curious to see what will come out in the race.
 We will probably suffer less from tire degradation, but the speed on the straights will certainly be an element that will be to their advantage.
 But here we know that anything can happen.
 Red flags, Safety Car...
 It will be important not to make mistakes and try to take advantage of every opportunity.
 We have two cars in front in the first and second row, they will have them too but there are others in the race too.
 We will have to be ready reactive and focused".

-Carlos Sainz expresses his concerns about his performance with the new tyres because he did his fastest lap with used tyres.
+Carlos Sainz expressed concerns about his performance on the new tires, noting that his fastest lap was set using used tires.

 "That's why in Q3, at the first attempt, I had used tires and I did a really good time.
 Then I put on the new tire and I went 2-3 tenths slower.
 It's quite a strange thing, which doesn't happen on any other circuit, but it's clear that in the decisive moment of the qualifying you need the best performing compound and I wasn't confident about that".

-Of course, Carlos would have preferred to be on the pole since he did a good performance and made progress during qualifying, especially after the issues with set-up and suspension he had during the free practices.
+Carlos would have clearly preferred to secure pole position, given his strong performance and progress throughout qualifying, particularly considering the setup and suspension issues he faced during the free practice sessions.

 "During free practice, I wasn't up there because I was testing some things I wanted to bring to the car.
 Especially set-up and suspension, to try to find a better feeling.
 In qualifying, I put everything together and I was going very strong.
 I think I made progress, but in the end, the best way to measure it is the race.
 Let's see how we are tomorrow, if I'm closer on the pace we can fight for the win".

-Mercedes team recognises that today’s performance did not fit their expectations.
-On Lewis’ performance, Toto Wolff says:
+The Mercedes team acknowledges that today’s performance fell short of their expectations.
+Regarding Lewis Hamilton’s performance, Toto Wolff states:

 fotor-20241229134351.jpeg